pcorey/pcorey.github.io/_posts/2016-05-16-the-missing-link-in-meteors-rate-limiter.markdown

 ---

 {% capture correction %}
-I was contacted on __February 25th, 2020__, by Ross Newton, who informed me that this article may no longer be correct or relevant.
+I was informed on __February 25th, 2020__ that this article may no longer be correct or relevant.

 > In the Meteor docs for [DDPRateLimiter](https://docs.meteor.com/api/methods.html#ddpratelimiter), they have updated it to now allow rules to be created on an actual connectionId.
 As I understand it, this would effectively solve the problem that your blog article is about.
 The fact that connections are not being rate limited.
 {% endcapture %}